-David Brick graduated from Wesleyan U. with a double major in Dance and English(with special emphasis on Gender issues).
-He is co-Artistic Director of HEADLONG DANCE THEATER, a critically acclaimed company that produces work in an environment of physical, intellectual, and choreographic collaboration.
-The company was awarded a ‘Bessie’ in NYC for their work and was listed in Philadelphia Magazine among its ’50 rising stars.’
-Their work has been presented nationally and internationally, including Dance Theater Workshop (NYC), The Massachusetts Museum of Contemporary Art, P.S.
-122 (NYC), The Philadelphia Museum of Art, The Portland Institute for Contemporary Art, and The Wilma Theater, among others, to a range of audiences, and their work — informed by a deep commitment to collaboration, and formal experimentation — has won many fans and much acclaim.
+David Brick graduated from Wesleyan University with a double major in Dance and English with special emphasis on Gender issues.
+He is Co-Artistic Director of HEADLONG DANCE THEATER, a critically-acclaimed company that produces work in an environment of physical, intellectual, and choreographic collaboration.
+The company was awarded a ‘Bessie’ in NYC for their work and was listed in Philadelphia Magazine among its "50 rising stars."
+Headlong's work has been presented nationally and internationally, including Dance Theater Workshop (NYC), The Massachusetts Museum of Contemporary Art, P.S.
+122 (NYC), The Philadelphia Museum of Art, The Portland Institute for Contemporary Art, and The Wilma Theater, among others, to a range of audiences.
 Prior to Headlong, David danced with the RICHARD BULL DANCE THEATER.
 David has guest taught and choreographed at numerous colleges and universities and has taught at Temple University and the University of the Arts.
 David is also a sign language interpreter.
-He has received a Pew Fellowship in the Arts, an Independence Fellowship, and, recently, a 2012 creative artist fellowship from the Japan-US Friendship Commission.
+He has received a Pew Fellowship in the Arts, an Independence Fellowship,a creative artist fellowship from the Japan-US Friendship Commission, a residency at Dance Place in D.C. and, most recently, at The Yard in Chilmark, Massachusetts.
 He is also co-founder and Dean of the Headlong Performance Institute, an intensive Philadelphia semester in hybrid performance for which students can receive a full semester of undergraduate credit through Bryn Mawr College.

 Yasmin Goodman trained extensively in gymnastics and in Shotokan Karate before turning to dance.
 She has studied at Temple University and with top area Jazz teachers and has taught and performed in the greater Philadelphia area for 20 years.
 She founded and directed YAZZU DANCE Co, was director at the Main Line YMCA and continues to design and conduct their Jazz Dance programs.